-2. How do we apply this in our own lives can you share with the group how each of you deals with this struggle with sin in your life?
-Share the breakthroughs and set back you each experience and learn to pray and support each other in this.
+b) Discussion question.
+Can you share with the group how each of you deals with this struggle with sin in your life?
+Share the breakthroughs and set back each experience and learn to pray and support each other in this.